grizzl/grizzl/README.md

 If the data set is particularly large, the index may take a few seconds to build, during which time Emacs will appear non-responsive.
-You can observe the progress building the index by passing a callback function as the second argument to `grizzl-make-index`.
+You can observe the progress building the index by passing a callback function as the keyword argument `:PROGRESS-FN`.
 The callback receives two arguments, `N` and `TOTAL`, where `N` is the number of items processed so far and `TOTAL` is the number of items to be processed.